a-schaefers/grokEmacs/README.md

 ## ✨ Interactive Initial Setup Wizard 🧙

-The very first time you launch **grokEmacs**, you’ll be greeted by a short wizard.
+The very first time you launch **grokEmacs**, you'll be greeted by a short wizard.
 Your answers are written to `~/.config/emacs/grok-opts.el`

 > ⚡ Tip: If you want to hack things directly, just open `~/.config/emacs/grok-opts.el` after running the wizard.
 Or you can always restart the wizard with `C-u M-x grok--ensure-opts` if you change your mind about something.

-### 🪄 What you’ll be asked
+### 🪄 What you'll be asked

 The prompts appear one by one in the minibuffer:

 1. **📂 Projects Directory**
-   > “Where do you keep your code?”
+   > "Where do you keep your code?”
    Enter the folder path (default: `~/repos`).
 Projectile & Magit will look here.

 2. **😈 Evil Mode or 😇 Holy Mode**
-   > “Do you want Vim-style keys?”
+   > "Do you want Vim-style keys?”
    Choose Evil if you live in Vim-land, or stick with Emacs defaults.

 3. **🧙 Theme Setup**
-   > “Do you want to customize the look, or keep it vanilla?”
+   > "Do you want to customize the look, or keep it vanilla?”
-   - **Skip** → You get pure “angry fruit salad” Emacs defaults.
+   - **Skip** → You get pure "angry fruit salad” Emacs defaults.
    - **Continue** → Pick *fancy* or *minimal* styling.

 4. **🎨 Fancy vs Minimal**